hypervel/hypervel.org/docs/docs/packages.md

 }
 ```

-Now, when users of your package execute Laravel Hyperf's `vendor:publish` Artisan command, your package's language files will be published to the specified publish location.
+Now, when users of your package execute Hypervel's `vendor:publish` Artisan command, your package's language files will be published to the specified publish location.

 ### Views

-To register your package's [views](/docs/views) with Laravel, you need to tell Laravel Hyperf where the views are located.
+To register your package's [views](/docs/views) with Laravel, you need to tell Hypervel where the views are located.
 You may do this using the service provider's `loadViewsFrom` method.
 The `loadViewsFrom` method accepts two arguments: the path to your view templates and your package's name.
 For example, if your package's name is `courier`, you would add the following to your service provider's `boot` method:

 ```php
 /**